Artists, who have played with their own pareidolia first, know how to play with the pareidolia of the beholders of their works.

 see also: Life & Letters.
 Bulletpoints not by Dodgson.)

 As any human, Carroll/Dodgson was battling with all kind of temptations.
 As we know, speculations about possible temptations in his private life keep feeding the pop culture Carroll debate since the 1930s.
-The controversy is marginalizing the religious conflicts which the Reverend Dodgson was struggling with.
+The controversy is marginalizing the religious conflicts which Dodgson, the Deacon, was struggling with.
 I think that one of these serious conflicts was Charles Darwin’s challenge to fundamental religious beliefs.
 Darwin’s discoveries surely had (and still have) the potential to uproot the firmest faith in various religions.

 In the title of the book [Pillow-Problems, 2nd edition], the words “sleepless nights” have been replaced by “wakefull hours”.